Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Introduction

-The paper is structured as follows: Section \ref{section2} introduces the coherent structure definitions as well as the field separation into coherent and residual contributions.
-Section \ref{section3} describes the diagnostic methods we use to analyse the coherent structures.
-Section \ref{section4} presents the practical settings: numerical method and tuning of the parameters.
-The main results are presented in section \ref{section5}.
-Finally, section \ref{section6} closes out with a brief conclusion and outlook.
+This paper is structured as follows: Section \ref{section2} presents the decomposition of the flow into coherent and residual contributions.
+Section \ref{section3} briefly introduces coherent structure specifications.
+Section \ref{section4} describes the applied diagnostics and theoretical concepts.
+Section \ref{section5} presents numerical methods and the parameters used for simulations and analysis.
+The main results are presented in section \ref{section6}.
+A conclusion is given in section \ref{section7}.